-The former First Baptist Church is a historic Baptist church building located at 8601 Woodward Avenue in Detroit.
-It is now the People's Community Church.
+The former First Baptist Church is a historic Baptist church building located at 8601 Woodward Ave. in Detroit.
+For almost 70 years, however, the building has been home to the People's Community Church.

-First Baptist Church: One of Detroit’s earliest Protestant congregations, the First Baptist Church of Detroit was founded on October 20, 1827 under the leadership of Reverend Henry Davis.
+First Baptist Church: One of Detroit’s earliest Protestant congregations, the First Baptist Church of Detroit was founded on Oct.
+20, 1827 under the leadership of Reverend Henry Davis.
 Early meetings were held in the old University Building located on Bates Street.
-According to the “Detroit Gazette” of July 3rd that year, the trustees of the university had approved the Baptist Society using the building basement for six months.
-In April, 1828 Rev. Davis resigned due to failing health.
-On June 10th of that same year the city donated to the society the lot on the northwest corner of Fort and Griswold Streets.
-A frame building was erected there in 1831 and remained in use until replaced by a spacious brick meeting house which was dedicated on January 11, 1835.
+According to the “Detroit Gazette” of July 3 of that year, the trustees of the university had approved the Baptist Society using the building basement for six months.
+In April 1828, the Rev. Davis resigned due to failing health.
+On June 10 of that same year, the City donated to the society the lot on the northwest corner of Fort and Griswold streets.
+A frame building was erected there in 1831 and remained in use until replaced by a spacious brick meeting house, which was dedicated on Jan.
+11, 1835.
 Additions to that structure were made in 1859 and 1863.
-In 1871 First Baptist Church sold the property on Fort and purchased several lots at Cass Avenue and Bagg Street (now Fisher Freeway).
+In 1871, First Baptist Church sold the property on Fort and purchased several lots at Cass Avenue and Bagg Street (now the Fisher Freeway).
 A brick chapel was erected at the site; and a year later, on April 25, 1875, a new church was dedicated.
 The main auditorium had 122 pews and a seating capacity of 700 and cost $50,000 to build.
 First Baptist Church remained at that location until 1912.

-People’s Community Church: People’s Community Church was established May 24, 1954 as a result of an amicable separation from Ebenezer African Methodist Episcopal Church by one of its ministers and several church members.
-Calling themselves the “Pathfinders,” twenty-one spiritual-minded individuals met in a private home to form their own church.
+People’s Community Church: People’s Community Church was established May 24, 1954, as a result of an amicable separation from Ebenezer African Methodist Episcopal Church by one of its ministers and several church members.
+Calling themselves the “Pathfinders,” 21 spiritual-minded individuals met in a private home to form their own church.
 Within a month membership had reached three hundred, at which time People’s Community secured the services of its first minister, the Rev. C. F. Stewart.
-Initially the congregation held services at the A.C.
+Initially, the congregation held services at the A.C.
 Memorial Baptist Church located on Joy Road near Clairmount.
 Several months later the membership reached six hundred, making it necessary for the congregation to seek larger quarters.
-In October, 1954 Reverend Stewart and the membership rented the building on the northwest corner of 14th Street and Marquette from the Rev. T.S.
-Boone, Pastor of King Solomon Baptist Church.
+In October 1954, Rev. Stewart and the membership rented the building on the northwest corner of 14th Street and Marquette from the Rev. T.S.
+Boone, pastor of King Solomon Baptist Church.
 Resolving that the next move would be permanent and into the church of their dreams, a “Building Fund Drive” was established.
 By March 1955, the membership had amassed $85,000, sufficient to serve as a down payment.

-By an overwhelming vote of the congregation, Rev. Dr. Martin E. Bolton was elected and installed as Senior Pastor of People’s Community Church on October 31,1 982.
-Beginning with the $75,000 renovation of the Möller pipe organ Rev. Bolton oversaw several major improvement projects, including the installation of a new elevator which made the church handicap accessible.
-Rev. Bolton also continues the tradition of outreach into the community.
+By an overwhelming vote of the congregation, the Rev. Dr. Martin E. Bolton was elected and installed as Senior Pastor of People’s Community Church on Oct.
+31, 1982.
+Beginning with the $75,000 renovation of the Möller pipe organ Rev. Bolton oversaw several major improvement projects, including the installation of a new elevator, which made the church accessible for those with physical disabilities.
+The Rev. Bolton also continues the tradition of outreach into the community.
 The church began an on-site feeding program for the poor to augment delivery of Focus Hope boxed meals for senior citizens and in January, 1990 the church opened its doors to the city’s homeless; providing food, shelter, blankets, sanitary kits and clothing for the city’s poor.
 The congregation of People’s Community Church has continued to prosper, investment in their church properties reflecting their pride in the beautiful building they occupy.

-People’s Community Church is listed in the National Register of Historic Places (under the title First Baptist Church of Detroit) as part of a Thematic Resource nomination, “Religious Structures of Woodward Avenue.”
+People’s Community Church is listed in the National Register of Historic Places (under the name First Baptist Church of Detroit) as part of a Thematic Resource nomination, “Religious Structures of Woodward Avenue.”

 More on this historic church coming soon.